epilogue-co/gba-boot-sequence/README.md

 # gba-boot-sequence
-Logic (saleae) dumps of the GBA booting sequence with a game inserted.
+Logic (saleae) dumps of the GBA booting sequence.
 Monitoring only control pins, data and address lines are not included.

 ## Files